Dr Steve Mounce

 - 2014-2015: Statistical Services and Operational Research funded by DCC Welsh Water.
 Investigators: JB Boxall, SR Mounce and V Speight.
 Value: £72k.

 - 2013-2014: Stagnation data mining Phase II project funded by Anglian Water.
 Investigators: JB Boxall, SR Mounce and V Speight.
 Value: £44k.

 - 2013-2014: CSO Analytics Phase II and IIb funded by Yorkshire Water.
 Investigators: (AJ Saul), JB Boxall, SR Mounce and G Sailor.
 Value: £79k.

 - 2012-2013: Data mining project funded by Anglian Water.
 Investigators: JB Boxall and SR Mounce.
 Value: £27k.

 - 2012: eWater e-Science collaboration with ACA University of York.
 Funded by Pennine Water Group Platform Grant.
 Investigators: SR Mounce and JB Boxall.
 Value: £15k.

 - 2011-2013: KTP in GA optimised Fuzzy Logic Pumping Station Controller funded by Anglian Water.
 Investigators: JB Boxall, AJ Saul and SR Mounce.
 Value: £130k.

 - 2007-2011: Fuzzy logic and ANNs in the Water Industry funded by Anglian Water.
 Investigators: JB Boxall and SR Mounce.
 Value: £90k.

 - Supervised three PhD students to completion, currently supervising one external international PhD and primary supervisor for a STREAM EngD student (funded by United Utilities).
-Involved with many MSc / BSc projects.
+Previously involved with many MSc / BSc projects.